 clock_times(n) is the times returned by Rx AMI_Getwave

-"Rx_Sj" is an AMI parameter of Type either Float or UI and Usage either Info or Out which defines half the peak to peak variation, in seconds or UI, of a sinusoidal phase noise driven by impairments external to the receiver.
+"Rx_Sj" is an AMI parameter of Type either Float or UI and Usage either Info or Out which defines half the peak to peak variation, in seconds or UI, of a sinusoidal phase noise driven by impairments external to the receiver that are input to the RX CDR, but are not included in the CDR clock_times output.
 This phase noise is to be accounted for in both Statistical and Time-Domain simulations.

 (Rx_Sj (Usage Info)(Corner 0.05 0.07 0.04)(Type UI)